cyclic-software/www/content/posts/technical-debt-a-field-guide.md

 *   Sunk cost fallacy
 *   Do you transition the same factory from producing lower value product to higher value product
-*   Career transition: forgo income, training&#x2F;education expense, moving costs for future income
+*   Career transition: forgo income, training/education expense, moving costs for future income

 Interpretation:

-This can be confused with the argument that actions aren&#39;t taken because the cost is too high.
+This can be confused with the argument that actions aren't taken because the cost is too high.
 The focus here should be on the Opportunity that is missed.
-What could be but isn&#39;t, instead of the cost of what is.
+What could be but isn't, instead of the cost of what is.